-The last books for toddler post I did was such a success I decided to follow up with a post on what the big lady is currently enjoying.
+The last post I did on our favourite books was such a success I decided to follow up with a post on what the big lady is currently enjoying.
 We’ve joined the local library which is quite possibly one of the best value things you can do with children.
 Our local library is pretty new and the kids section is nicely removed from where the students who are studying tend to sit.
-They also do toddler mornings on a Saturday (which is a great thing because so often toddler morning activities are held on weekday mornings!).
-Plus in conjunction with this post I have a FABULOUS giveaway!!
-Just keep reading to find out more!
+Online if you want to buy books Amazon is great of course as is the Book Depository and the Book People.

 Rosie Revere, Engineer – I’m going to be biased and start with my favourite book for obvious reasons – it combines the idea of being an engineer with being a girl which is a brilliant concept (without sounding pushy about it) the embed into a small girls head from a young age.
 I should also admit that I didn’t get this for the small lady, a very kind and similarly minded friend (who has run off to Australia!) got it for her birthday ( and actually three of the books listed here are from the same lady!!).
 There’s another book by this author called Iggy Peck, Architect which is about a boy and architecture (obviously!).

 Another beautiful book from my Australian based friend and this book is like music when you read it.
 Ruby Red Shoes and her Grandmother Babushka Galina Galushka head to Paris and the artwork and the descriptions are literally mesmerizing.
 Quite a long book but it has my big lady hanging on every single word.
 Beautiful.

 The last of the books from Australia this book is so much fun.
 No! by Marta Altes is a funny book told through the eyes of a very ‘helpful’ dog.
 It has a really cute ending and is simple enough for a child even younger than 3 years old.
 And I dare you not to have a bit of fun teasing your toddler when they ask for ‘that book’ and you say no!